A Joy Forever: Marie Webster’s Quilt Patterns

 • Any other tools you use on your machine

 This workshop will be taught by Vivian Lemmon.
-Vivian’s Featherweight journey started in 2015 when she saw one and thought it would be fun to have one to take to retreats.
+Vivian’s Featherweight journey started in 2015 when she saw a Featherweight and thought it would be fun to have one to take to retreats.
 That led to learning how to maintain them.
 In 2018 she flew to Idaho to take two classes from The Featherweight Shop.
 She has since serviced a number of machines as well as gained more skill and a greater love for the precision of these little machines.
 If you have questions for Vivian, her email is [email protected].

 Marie Webster’s Big Floral Quilt Panel